heewoong-me/heewoong-me.github.io/_pages/about.md

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 2 # leave blank to include all the news in the `_news` folder
+  limit: 3 # leave blank to include all the news in the `_news` folder

+publications:
+  enabled: true # includes a list of publications

 ---